ivangfr/springboot-mesos-chronos/README.md

 1. Go to the `/springboot-mesos-chronos` root folder.

 2. You can edit some properties present in `/src/main/resources/job.json`.
-For example, you can change `"schedule"` to the specific date/time (UTC) you want the job to start and the interval and change the `"container.image"` to the newest one.
+For example, you can change `schedule` to the specific date/time (UTC) you want the job to start and the interval and change the `container.image` to the newest one.

-3. Use curl command bellow to add jobs to Chronos.
-For more Chronos endpoints visit https://mesos.github.io/chronos/docs/api.html.
+3. Use `curl` command bellow to add jobs to `Chronos`.
+For more `Chronos` endpoints visit https://mesos.github.io/chronos/docs/api.html.
 ```
 curl -i -X POST \
   -H "Content-Type: application/json" \